angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_graph_analysis_for_fraud_events_2.md

 What is `Page Rank algorithm`?

-It was developed by the Google founders when they were thinking about how to measure the importance of webpages using the hyperlink network structure of the web.
+It was developed by the Google founders when they were thinking about how to measure the importance of web-pages using the hyperlink network structure of the web.

 But not just only web page, but also any type of network can use **Page Rank** to compute central(important) nodes